Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Abstract

-{\bf Abstract: } We present general theorems solving the long standing problem of the existence and pathwise uniqueness of strong solutions of infinite-dimensional stochastic differential equations (ISDEs) called interacting Brownian motions (IBMs).
-These ISDEs describe the dynamics of infinite-many Brownian particles moving in $ \Rd $ with free potential $ \Phi $ and mutual interaction potential $ \Psi $.
+We present general theorems solving the long-standing problem of the existence and pathwise uniqueness of strong solutions of infinite-dimensional stochastic differential equations (ISDEs) called interacting Brownian motions.
+These ISDEs describe the dynamics of infinitely-many Brownian particles moving in $ \mathbb{R}^d $ with free potential $ \Phi $ and mutual interaction potential $ \Psi $.

 We apply the theorems to essentially all interaction potentials of Ruelle's class such as the Lennard-Jones 6-12 potential and Riesz potentials, and to logarithmic potentials appearing in random matrix theory.
-We solve ISDEs of sine$ _{\beta}$ IBMs with $ \beta = 1,2,4$ and Ginibre IBMs.
-The theorems are also used in separate papers for Airy and Bessel IBMs.
-One of the key points for proving the general theorems is to establish a new formulation of solutions of ISDEs in terms of tail $ \sigma $-fields of labeled path spaces consisting of trajectries of infinitely many particles.
-These formulations are equivalent to the original notions of solutions of ISDEs, and more feasible to treat in infinite dimensions.
+We solve ISDEs of the Ginibre interacting Brownian motion and the sine$ _{\beta}$ interacting Brownian motion with $ \beta = 1,2,4$.
+We also use the theorems in separate papers for the Airy and Bessel interacting Brownian motions.
+One of the critical points for proving the general theorems is to establish a new formulation of solutions of ISDEs in terms of tail $ \sigma $-fields of labeled path spaces consisting of trajectories of infinitely-many particles.
+These formulations are equivalent to the original notions of solutions of ISDEs, and more feasible to treat in infinite dimensions. \\ \textbf{keywords} \DN\and{: } {interacting Brownian motions \and infinite-dimensional stochastic differential equations \and random matrices \and strong solutions \and pathwise uniqueness} \textbf{MSC2000}{60K35 \and 60H10 \and 82C22 \and 60B20}

 {

 }